-Revenue mainly consists of network and hospital revenue.
 The majority of our network revenues are derived directly from hospitals that enter into medical equipment lease and management service arrangements with us.
-A lease and management service arrangement will typically include the purchase and installation of diagnostic imaging and/or radiation oncology system, collectively, medical equipment, at the hospital, and the full-time deployment of a qualified system technician who is responsible for certain management services related to the radiotherapy or diagnostic services being performed by the hospital centers' doctors to their patients.
-To a lesser extent, revenues are generated from stand-alone management service arrangements where a hospital has previously acquired the equipment from us or through another vendor or sale of medical equipment.
+To a lesser extent, revenues are generated from stand-alone management service arrangements where our hospital partner has previously acquired the equipment or through another vendor or sale of medical equipment.